nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

 ### Detailed Instructions
  - `human.pedestrian.*`
    - People inside / on vehicles should not be annotated as pedestrians.
 They are considered as appendages of vehicles.
    - In nighttime images, annotate the pedestrian only when either the body part(s) of a person is clearly visible (leg, arm, head etc.), or the person is clearly in motion.
-   - If a pedestrian is carrying an object (e.g. children, bags, umbrellas, tools), the object should be included in the bounding box for the pedestrian.
    - If two or more pedestrians are carrying the same object, the bounding box of only one of them will include the object.
    - If a pedestrian is pulling or pushing an object, the pedestrian and the object should be annotated separately.
-   - If a person is in a stroller / wheelchair, include the person in the annotation for `human.pedestrian.stroller` / `human.pedestrian.wheelchair`.
-   - Pedestrians pushing strollers / wheelchairs should be labeled separately.
-   - If a person is on a personal mobility vehicle (e.g. skateboard, Segway, scooter), include the person in the annotation for `human.pedestrian.personal_mobility`.
-   - If there is uncertainty about the type of the pedestrian (`human.pedestrian.adult` vs `human.pedestrian.child` vs `human.pedestrian.construction_worker`, etc.), choose `human.pedestrian.adult`.
- - `vehicle.*`
    - In nighttime images, annotate a vehicle only when a pair of lights is clearly visible (break or head or hazard lights), and it is clearly on the road surface.
-   - If the pivoting joint of a bus cannot be seen, annotate it as `vehicle.bus.rigid`.
-   - If there is a rider (and any passengers or objects) in the vehicle (or on the vehicle, in the case of motorcycles and bicycles), the rider (and, if applicable, the passengers as well as objects) should be included in the box for the vehicle.
-   - If there is a pedestrian standing next to the vehicle, do not include the pedestrian in the annotation.
-   - For `vehicle.motorcycle`:
-     - If there is a sidecar attached to the motorcycle, include the sidecar in the box.
-   - For `vehicle.bicycle`:
-     - Bicycles which are not part of a bicycle rack should be annotated as bicycles separately, rather than collectively as `static_object.bicycle_rack`.
-   - For `vehicle.trailer`:
-     - A vehicle towed by another vehicle should be labeled with its corresponding vehicle type (not as `vehicle.trailer`).
  - `movable_object.*`
-   - Movable objects do not include pedestrians, bicycles, wheelchairs, and strollers.
-   - Do not label movable signs or small barriers which are not on the road.
-   - Do not label permanent pedestrian walk signs, even when they are on the road.
-   - Do not label permanently mounted poles.
    - For `movable_object.trafficcone`:
      - Traffic cones do not necessarily have to be cone-shaped (e.g. there may be traffic cones which are orange-striped barrels).
      - Permanently mounted traffic delineator posts are not traffic cones.